jzhoulab/Multiplexer/Documentation.md

 ## Prediction Output
 The predict method from the command line outputs a '.pth' file that contains a python dictionary that can be loaded in with `torch.load(<output_name>.pth)`.
+These `.pth` files will be saved into the `./newSaves/` directory.

 *  **The contents of the dictionary can be access with the following keys :**
     * "Prediction" : A torch.tensor that contains the saved Multiplexer prediction.